rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 ### General

-- On a scale of 1-10, how was 2020 for you, professionally?
+- On a scale of 1-10, this is how 2020 was for me, professionally.

 ### Psychological Safety

 ```
-🧸 How safe do you feel to take risks, make mistakes or voice opinions
+🧸 How safe do I feel to take risks, make mistakes or voice opinions
 ```

 *(multiple choice starting from "Strongly Disagree" to "Strongly Agree")*